 When To Use Instant Coffee Vs Coffee Grounds

-there are time when you simply have no choice or are simply better off with instant coffee than regular ground coffee.
-One fine example of that is when you are travelling and have just arrived at you destination.
+there are times when you simply have no choice or are simply better off with instant coffee than regular ground coffee.
+One fine example of that is when you are travelling and have just arrived at your destination.
 Tired and needing a good Cuppa Joe and just too drained to brew a coffee, a simple instant coffee will do the trick.

-when you are on a camping trip instant coffee is simple much more convenient then whole beans or ground coffee.
+when you are on a camping trip, instant coffee is simple and much more convenient than whole beans or ground coffee.

 Which Is Better Ground Or Instant Coffee?

-In terms of “better for you health” it is simply a straight draw.
-Better taste wise I think that is pretty evident due to the fresher taste assuming the coffee beans have been stored properly and in a perfect conditions.
+In terms of “better for you health”, it is simply a straight draw.
+Better taste wise I think that is pretty evident due to the fresher taste assuming the coffee beans have been stored properly and in perfect conditions.